Karandash8/make-argocd-fly/README.md

 ## Description
-A tool to generate on the user side per environment Kubernetes manifests that can be deployed with ArgoCD.

-ArcoCD resources of type `Application` are generated automatically based on the provided configuration.

-## Motivation
-Manifests that are written in kustomize/helm/jsonnet might easily become hard to read and debug.
-The development lifecycle becomes longer when after each change you need to commit, wait for ArgoCD to pick it up and deploy it.
-Only after that you see the actual end manifest in ArcoCD UI.

-With this tool you can quickly render jinja2/kustomize files, run yaml linter and continue development.
+`make-argocd-fly` is a tool to generate Kubernetes manifests that can be deployed with ArgoCD in a multi cluster environments.
+It makes it easier to develop and maintain ArgoCD applications by providing a way to render Jinja2 and Kustomize files, run yaml and kube linters and automatically generate ArgoCD `Application` resources.

+The idea is that you write your resources in YAML, Jinja2 or Kustomize (including helmCharts), write a configuration file that describes where to deploy then and then run `make-argocd-fly` to generate the final manifests.
+This way it is transparent what is being deployed and where, it is easier to maintain and develop the resources and it is easier to debug them.

 ## Features
 - Jinja2 and Kustomize rendering
 - ArgoCD `Application` resources are generated automatically
+- `App-of-apps` pattern is natively supported
 - Use `include` or `include_raw` in Jinja2 templates to render content of external files
-- Global and per environment Jinja2 variables
+- Global, per environment and per application Jinja2 variables
-- Single line YAML comments are supported
-- Applications in subdirectories are supported
+- Source resources can reside in subdirectories

 ## Usage
 ```